szuryanailham/Repository-reactjs-BioskopQu/README.md

 1.using Fetch api on AXIOS library of javascript 2. two special item is search and show detail of the movie 3. next fiture is using react-router to make some navbar menu without render or make website in single-page

+# show demo of my Project

+klick this link to see our website demo https://bioskopqu-szuryanailham.netlify.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).